stormont/temp-spock/README.md

 `$` indicates a command prompt.
 It was a normal Windows prompt, I just renamed it for cleaner git README formatting.
 I've also made some inline replacements, for privacy.

-Running from a command prompt on Windows 8.1:
+Running from a command prompt on Windows 8.1 using Haskell Platform 2014.2.0.0:

 > $ ghc --version
 ```